schibsted/account-sdk-php/README.md

 You have to provide some parameters to the provider:

 - domain:
-   - description: The Schibsted account domain to use
+   - description: The Schibsted account domain to use, e.g https://login.schibsted.com
 - clientId
    - description: The client ID assigned to you by the provider
 - clientSecret